KimberleyCook/git-commands/README.md

 ```
 $ git checkout -b [branch-name] origin/[branch-name]
 ```
-#### Safely merging two branches
+#### Safely merging a branche
+Go onto the branch you want merge into, for example 'develop' then merge in your choosen branch for example 'kim-footer-amend'

 ```
 $ git merge [branch-name] --no-commit --no-ff
 ```
 (the --no-commit does not automatically commit the branch after merging and --no-ff does not fast forward the branch you're merging into)

 #### Solving conflicts
+This will check out their file if you know yours is incorrect
 ```
 $ git checkout --theirs /path-to/conflict-file
 ````
-(this will check out their file if you know your local one is outdated)
+This will check out your file if you know the one in the repo is outdated
 ```
 $ git checkout --ours /path-to/conflict-file
 ```
-(this will check out your file if you know the one in the repository is outdated)

 Otherwise, you'll have to manually sort through them in the conflicted file.
 Make sure you have no <<< or >>> in your file as your conflicts live in these.

 #### Reverting

-If you want to delete your current changes and revert back to the previous commmit
+If you want to delete your current changes and revert back to the previous commmit (this will lose any amends you have uncommited so only do this if you're sure)
 ```
 $ git reset --hard
 ```